KevinKra/Notes/electronics/raspberryPi/readme.md

 1. using an `infrared emitter` and `receiver` can help simplify testing and development since you don't need to protect against visible light.
 1. a `capacitor` stores electric charge.
 1. a `capacitor` is like a `battery`, however it stores electric charge in an **electric field** as opposed to in a **chemical solution**.
+1. a `capacitor` charges and discharges faster than a `battery`.
+1. `capacitors` help to smooth out disruptions of electrical supply.
+In an abstract sense, it serves like a water tank, if the outside supply of water is interrupted the `capacitor` can continue to supply electrical current for a duration until the outside source returns.
+1. a `capacitor` is wrapped in a insulating container, which contains two conductive metal plates --typically of aluminum.
+The layers (from outside in) consist of a protective case, a `dielectric` material (often ceramic), and an `electrode`.
+1. a `dielectric` material is a poor conductor of electricity (electrons cant pass through) but an efficient supporter of electrostatic fields.
+It can store electrical charges, have a high specific resistance, and a negative temperature coefficient of resistance. _"It will polarize when it comes in contact with an electric field."_
+1. `Electrodes` and `electrode materials` are metals and other substances used as the makeup of electrical components.
+They are used to make contact with a nonmetallic part of a circuit, and are the materials in a system through which an electrical current is transferred.
+1. a stripe on a `capacitor` indicates the negative terminal.
+1. electrical `potential` is the difference in charge between the positive and negative side of a component.
+1. a `multimeter` can be used to detect voltage.
+Using pressure as an analogy, one end of a battery has more pressure then the other end, like water in a barrel.
+1. when the positive and negative charges on the electrodes are equal, the flow of electrons motivated by the `capacitor` stop moving (no more current).
+1. `capacitance` is the measurement of energy stored in a `capacitor` and they're measured in `Farads (F)` though usually in `microfarads (uF)`.
+1. the voltage value on a `capacitor` describes \*\*the maximum number of volts a `capacitor` can handle.
+1. it explodes.
+1. one of the most common applications in large buildings is to use a `capacitor bank` to provide "power factor correction".
+They're also used to smooth out peaks between ac-to-dc conversion.
+1. when enough current passes through a coil it creates `induction` which is the process of creating a magnetic field.
+1. yes, `capacitors` hold large voltages even for a long time after being disconnected from a circuit.
+1. a `volt = joule / coulomb`, where a `joule` is a measurement of work and a `coulomb` is a group of flowing electrons.
+1. 1 amp = 1 coulomb.

 ---